Appdynamics/ucs-monitoring-extension-ps1/docs/ucsdashboard.md

 # Upload the dashboard
 1. Download the dashboard JSON file from <a href="https://gist.github.com/iogbole/961a3ab20503a1c90b9ac9896822e6a7#file-ucs_dashboard-json" taget="_blank">this Gist</a>.
 2. Get your analytics applicationName from the controller.
 Navigate to  Analytics - Alert & Response - Health Rules.
-Select any health rule and note down the value under "Policy Executed On" coulmn as indicated in the screenshot below
+Select any health rule and note down the value under "Policy Executed On" column as indicated in the screenshot below

 ![Health Rules - AppDynamics 2019-11-14 13-53-40](https://user-images.githubusercontent.com/2548160/68862911-38002600-06e6-11ea-8b2d-24eb8ac98b25.jpg)